Lecture 9

 Motivation

-In the previous lecture, we viewed different priors or regularizers and how they can be used to help solve inverse problems.
-A regularizer for least squares in the most general sense is given as:
+In the previous lecture, we examined different priors and regularizers and how they can be used to help solve inverse problems.
+Regularized least squares in the most general sense is given as:

 \[ \min_{u} \left\{ \frac{1}{2} \left\| Au(x) - b \right\|_2^2 + \lambda R(u) \right\} \]